emrgen/carbon/doc/architecture/decisions/0001-eventmanager-should-handle-all-editor-events.md

 ## Decision

-A dedicated event manager can help to create a goto logical point which handles events.
+A dedicated event manager can help to create a goto logical point where events are handled.

 ## Consequences